Rostlab/JS16_ProjectD_Group5/README.md

 function runTwitterStreaming (characterName, duration, callback);
 ```
-`runTwitterRest` looks up the
+`runTwitterRest` analyses the tweets about `charactername` from `startDate` till today.

-If you want to have real time analyses you need to use the function `runTiwtterStreamingt` and set the `duration`-parameter to the time, how long you wan to be watching Twitter.
+If you want to have real time analyses you need to use the function `runTiwtterStreamingt` and set the `duration`-parameter to the time, how long you want to be watching Twitter.

+Both functions give the result json-object to the callback-function.